Dihedral group of order 8

 In mathematics, D_{4} (sometimes alternatively denoted by D_{8}) is the dihedral group of degree 4 and order 8.
 It is the symmetry group of a square.
+A square maintains its appearance under 90° rotations about its center (4-fold rotational symmetry), and under reflections across four lines passing through the center – two lines parallel to the sides and its two diagonals (reflection symmetry).

 Symmetries of a square

-As an example, consider a square of a certain thickness with the letter "F" written on it to make the different positions distinguishable.
-In order to describe its symmetry, one can form the set of all those rigid movements of the square that do not make a visible difference (except the "F").
-For instance, if an object turned 90° clockwise still looks the same, the movement is one element of the set, for instance, $a$.
-One could also flip it around a vertical axis so that its bottom surface becomes its top surface, while the left edge becomes the right edge.
-Again, after performing this movement, the square looks the same, so this is also an element of our set, which is called it $b$.
-The movement that does nothing is denoted by $e$.
+Consider a square of a certain thickness with the letter "F" written on it to make the different positions distinguishable.
+In order to describe its symmetry, one can form the set of all those rigid movements of the square that do not make a visible difference (except the "F"); each of these is a symmetry transformation.
+For instance, when the square is turned 90° clockwise or reflected across its vertical axis, it still looks the same, so these two movements are symmetry transformations.